mordilloSan/indexer/README.md

 Indexer is a Go-based filesystem crawler that snapshots directory trees into a SQLite database.
 It is designed to power LinuxIO, storing both directories and files (with inode metadata) so the UI and other services can answer questions such as “How big is `/home`?” or “List files under `/var/log`” directly from SQLite without repeated disk scans.
 The implementation is Linux-only by design.

-This code is inspired by the code in Filebrowser Quantum - https://github.com/gtsteffaniak/filebrowser
+This code is inspired by the code in Filebrowser Quantum - https://github.com/gtsteffaniak/filebrowser.

+A proof of concept that a SQlite DB instead of RAM DB can also be fast

 ## Features